daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 - INDENT indicates an increase in indentaion
 - DEDENT indicates a decrease in indentation

+### Summary
+- Lexical analysis splits input text into tokens holding a lexeme and an attribute
+- Lexemes are sets of strings often defined with regular expression
+- Regular expressions can be converted to NFAs and from there to DFAs
+- Maximal-munch using an automaton allows for fast scanning
 ## Syntax Analysis

 ## Semantic Analysis